How ConsumerAffairs uses cookies

 Author picture

-Here’s everything you need to know about how state and federal solar incentives can make installing panels more affordable in the Prairie State.
+A typical residential solar panel installation costs $22,411 in Illinois.
+That’s a lot for most homeowners.
+Here’s everything you need to know about how state programs can make installing panels more affordable in the Prairie State.

 Key insights